Here Are the Best Times and Places to View Louisiana’s Fall Foliage in 2025

 While the rest of the country may be gearing up for fall, we still have a ways to go before we see those cooler temperatures and colorful leaves.
-Fall in Louisiana may not be as exciting when compared to globally-recognized destinations like New England and the Blue Ridge Parkway, but fall in Louisiana has its own special allure.
-So when do leaves change color in Louisiana?
+Fall in Louisiana may not be as exciting as it is in globally recognized destinations like New England or the Blue Ridge Parkway.
+Still, Louisiana's fall foliage has its own special allure.
+So, when do leaves change color in Louisiana?
+(Hint: we've got some time.)

-While the first week of October may be a swell time to do some leaf-peeping in the northern half of the United States, fall in Louisiana tends to like to make a casually-late appearance.
+While the first week of October may be a swell time to do some leaf-peeping in the northern half of the United States, fall in Louisiana tends to make a casually late appearance.

 The first week of November has the potential for northern Louisiana to start seeing some of the leaves begin to change, but it’ll be fairly minimal.
 Your patience will be rewarded toward the middle of November when Louisiana starts to see some cold fronts blow through.